Practical advantage of non-Hermitian enhanced quantum sensing: Information-theoretic analysis

-While the QFI provides a theoretical ceiling for sensing precision, its operational utility is often masked by the probabilistic nature of non-Hermitian implementations.
-To bridge the gap between abstract sensitivity and experimental reality, we turn to the FI, $F_\lambda$.
-Unlike the QFI, the FI directly characterizes the statistics of measurement outcomes, making it the natural framework for incorporating the non-reducible technical noises—readout bias, systematic offsets, and detector saturation—identified in Sec.\,\ref{sec:noise}.
+While the QFI establishes the ultimate theoretical ceiling for sensing precision, its operational utility in non-Hermitian systems is fundamentally limited by its failure to account for classical technical noise.
+To bridge the gap, we evaluate the classical FI.
+Unlike the QFI, the FI directly characterizes the statistics of physical measurement outcomes, providing a natural mathematical framework to incorporate the non-reducible technical noise—such as correlated background detection noise as well as the saturation of photon detector.

-In realistic sensing scenarios, deriving closed-form expressions for the FI under a full noise-weighted density matrix is often intractable.
-Here, we adopt a data-driven approach by evaluating the FI through sufficient statistics derived from the outcome distributions.
-First, we determine the ideal probability of state $|0\rangle$, following non-Hermitian interrogation, as defined by Eq.\eqref{5}.
-We then account for experimental imperfections by generating Monte Carlo samples of measurement outcomes for both Hermitian and non-Hermitian protocols, subjecting them to the noise models delineated previously.
-The empirical FI is then numerically estimated via the finite-difference approximation.

-In realistic experiments, the observable statistics are not directly governed by the ideal projection probability onto the $\lvert 0\rangle$ state, denoted by $S$, but rather by an underlying physical parameter $\lambda$ through the system response function $S(\lambda)$.
-Consequently, the Fisher information must be defined with respect to the target parameter $\lambda$, instead of the effective probability $S$, as

-where $p(\nu \mid \lambda)$ denotes the probability distribution of the experimentally accessible observable $\nu$ in the presence of noise.

-Due to the combined effects of various technical noise, an analytical expression for $p(\nu \mid \lambda)$ is generally unavailable.
-We therefore estimate the Fisher information numerically using a Monte Carlo approach.
-For a fixed value of $\lambda$, the corresponding effective probability $S(\lambda)$ is first determined from the system model.
-Based on this value, two stochastic count variables are generated according to Poisson statistics, $n_0 \sim \mathrm{Poisson}[S(\lambda) N_t]$ and $n_1 \sim \mathrm{Poisson}[(1-S(\lambda)) N_t]$, where $N_t$ denotes the total measurement resource.
-To model experimental imperfections, additive noise terms are further introduced, yielding the final observable in the form of a normalized ratio,